Volunteers Maria Taraban and Alina Datsievich: a blitz with the founders of the charity fund VYDNOKOLO

 A: “Every night ends with morning” — this belief sits somewhere deep inside.
 Everything bad will end with something good.
 Also, this is a phrase from the book "The Gethsemane Garden" by Ivan Bahriany, which everyone should read.

-And the last thing: if you could become any game character — who would you choose?
+And lastly: if you could become any game character — who would you choose?

-A: Sometimes I feel like we are in some kind of game.
+A: Sometimes I feel like we are already in some game.
 But I didn't play them as a child because my older brother always occupied the computer :)

-M: I would choose Katniss Everdeen, the main character from "The Hunger Games."
-She shoots a bow really well and takes down the bad guys :)
+M: I would choose Katniss Everdeen, the main character of "The Hunger Games."
+She is great at archery and takes down the bad guys :)

 0 comments